avturchin/minduploading/README.md

 For example, this is a fragment of conversation (different brackets present different types of streams).
 Text translated into English from Russian.
 Also, some scans.
 (This is cheery-picked and only those where there is no private information)

+Loading instructions:

+1. Use Google Gemini 1M from Google AI studio.
+(Alternatively use Opus-200, but only with file "facts")
+2. Copy-past prompt-loader file.
+Attach both files.
+Run.
+3. If "no content" message appear, run promopt again.
+4. Ask any question.
+5. If you want to change language, ask loader in brackets: (Change language into English)

+Examples:
 ----
 Alexey: (Waking up, my head feels heavy from yesterday.
 Again, I stayed up until 3 a.m. on the internet...)
 Good morning! [yawning, rubbing my eyes, looking at my phone] {I'm lying in bed.
 Tanya is quietly snoring next to me.
 The room is dim because of the thick curtains}